 SURF BOAT CHARTERS

 When winter aproaches the decision to head to Indonesia becomes in thefore-front of so many surfers mind.
 The crowds at Indo have been increasing more and more every year and even some spots that you were sure to have to yourself, courtesy of a surf boat charter are now being populated by more than one vessel.
 However the waves are just so perfect and the climate is so tropical Indonesia is so hard to ignore.Surf Charters have found their way into surf travelling.Surf charters are a great way to get into the some of the most inaccesable spots on the face of this planet in the shortest amount of time.
 Maximising your surf time, without the associated risks of over land surf travel.
 However understandably it's not for every surf traveller.
 Some like enjoying the adventure of the overland trip.
 When looking at taking a surf boat charter you need to consider a few things.
 Surf boat charters has a few of the things you should look fo, Find trendy surfing clothing online to wear on your surf boat charter! .Europe is another great surfing location for our winter.France, Spain, Portugal, all have world class surf.
 Mundaka, is a must surf place if you are anywhere near Spain.
-These places , though can be very busy at that time of the year, and you need to plan well in advance if you are looking for decent accommodation also be sure you are well covered by Travel insurance.
-1Cover.com.au is there to provide you with great Insurance that would be more than happy to cover you and your family.
+These places , though can be very busy at that time of the year, and you need to plan well in advance if you are looking for decent accommodation also be sure you are well covered by travel insurance.

 SEARCH FOR SURF